autonomous-toaster/pi-council-of-mine/README.md

 ### Example

-For quick testing, use a fast model like `claude-3-5-haiku-latest` (chat completions API) for council members, with `memberReasoning` set to `"off"` and `memberMaxTokens` at 400.
-The default model `claude-opus-4-6` is better for deep reasoning on complex questions.
+For quick testing, use a fast model like `haiku` for council members, with `memberReasoning` set to `"off"` and `memberMaxTokens` at 400.

 ## Real-World Example: "Is Neo The One?"